quintusdias/glymur/docs/source/detailed_installation.rst

 Quite a few tests are currently skipped.
 These include tests whose OpenJPEG counterparts are already failing, and others which do pass but still produce heaps of output on stderr.
-Rather than let this swamp the signal (that most of the tests are actually passing), they've been filtered out for now.
+Rather than let this swamp the signal (that most of those tests are actually passing), they've been filtered out for now.
 There are also more skipped tests on Python 2.7 than on Python 3.3.
 The important part is whether or not any test errors are reported at the end.